gapotchenko/Turbo-CocoR/README.md

    > turbo-coco new grammar MyLang.atg
    ```

-3. Create the customizable frame files for a scanner and parser:
+3. Create the customizable frame files* for a scanner and parser:

    ``` sh
    > turbo-coco new frame scanner parser
    ```

-   A frame file defines the basic code structure of a generated file.
+   \* A frame file defines the basic code structure of a source file generated from the grammar.

 Now you can generate the actual scanner and parser source files for your grammar: